Sharp Concentration of Simple Random Tensors II: Asymmetry: Introduction

 This paper establishes sharp bounds for the operator-norm deviation of the sum of simple (rank-one) random tensors from its expectation.
 For integer $p\ge 2$ and each $1\le k\le p$, let $X^{(k)},X^{(k)}_1,\ldots,X^{(k)}_N$ be i.i.d. centered sub-Gaussian random variables in a separable Hilbert space $H^{(k)}$ with covariance operator $\Sigma^{(k)}$.
 Our first main result, Theorem \ref{thm:main1}, shows that, with a standard notation described below,

 where

+We also obtain corresponding $q$-th moment bounds for $q\ge 1$.
 In addition, Theorem \ref{thm:main1} establishes a matching lower bound in the case of independent Gaussian data, demonstrating the sharpness of the result and showing that the logarithmic factors are, in general, unavoidable.
-To prove Theorem \ref{thm:main1}, we introduce and develop the theory of multi-product empirical processes.
+When $p=2$, our result yields a sharp dimension-free concentration bound for the sample cross-covariance operator of sub-Gaussian random variables $X^{(1)} $ and $X^{(2)}$, without imposing any assumptions on their correlation structure: To prove Theorem \ref{thm:main1}, we introduce and develop the theory of multi-product empirical processes.
 In our second main result, Theorem \ref{thm:main2}, we leverage generic chaining techniques to obtain a sharp in-expectation bound on

 in terms of quantities that reflect the geometric complexity of the function classes $\F^{(k)}, 1\le k\le p,$ which are taken to contain bounded linear functionals on the corresponding Hilbert spaces $H^{(k)}$ in the proof of Theorem \ref{thm:main1}.